dase2024-01/nomelmatungiss/README.md

 - 8GB of RAM (for decent performance, 16 GB or more is recommended)
 - At least 8 GB of free disk space

-## Configuration:
+## Behaviour Configuration:

-This configuration file is for a password generator application named "Word".
+This configuration file, .json, is for a password generator application named "Word".
 Below are the details of the configuration parameters and their functions:

 app_name: "Word"